13th Annual Research Symposium

 - Posters must be no greater than 38 inches wide

-- All posters should be in place before 12:00 P.M. on Wednesday
+- All posters should be in place before 12:00 P.M. on Wednesday and remain displayed over the three days of the Symposium

 - Each presenter will need to supply their own Velcro to hang their poster; Hanging posters using pins or tacks will not work